coyote963/boringduels/README.md

 Database layer: executes SQL statements

 And then there is a session object that keeps track of the current game in progress.

+### Set up
+clone this repo

+pip install requirements.txt

+(optionally start a virtual environment)

+install sqlite database

+initialize a database in project root

+name the database: data.db

+run the createtable sql script

+create a config file with:

+client_key = "YOUR_DISCORD_BOT_KEY_GOES_HERE"

+You are all set, run the program with python main.py